 The tours are guided and you’ll take your time learning about the area along the way.
 In fact, the 6 zip line tour is almost 3 hours long!

-It’s important to know that all of the ziplining tours mentioned above start at Bob’s Peak, so you’re either going to have to hike the Tiki Trail to get there or take the Skyline gondola.
-If you choose the gondola, this price is additional ($44 NZD) and you’ll need to coordinate your zipline tour start time with the gondola operating times.
+It’s important to know that all of the ziplining tours mentioned above start at Bob’s Peak, so you’re either going to have to hike the Tiki Trail to get there or take the Skyline Gondola.
+If you choose the gondola, this price is additional ($64 NZD) and you’ll need to coordinate your zipline tour start time with the gondola operating times.
 You should allow an hour to 1.5 hours to get up to Bob’s Peak if you’re taking the gondola.

 32. Visit Arrowtown

 Arrowtown is a small gold mining town located only 20 minutes from Queenstown.
-Although gold mining has finished up in the area, the town has kept the old architecture and today it’s as cute as ever.
+Although gold mining has finished in the area, the town has kept the old architecture and today it’s as cute as ever.

 There are a few cool things to do in Arrowtown including wandering the main street, checking out the many boutique shops, visiting cute cafes, and heading to Slow Cuts to try some local craft beer!
 Be sure to head down to the river that runs through the town and take a stroll, it’s wonderful, and check out the Chinese Settlement.